-Changes since my first videos have been considerable, particularly so around London Bridge, with the building of The Shard and redevelopment of London Bridge Station.
-Renewal was inevitable at some point and much has been an improvement.
-However, with virtually the whole of the area south of the river Thames now a development zone, the rush to demolish and build is gathering pace.
-For many, including me, it is getting out of control and all too often for no benefit of the people living there.
+Changes since my first videos have been considerable, particularly so around London Bridge, with the building of The Shard and the redevelopment of London Bridge Station.
+Renewal was inevitable at some point, and much has been an improvement.
+However, with virtually the whole of the area south of the River Thames now a development zone, the rush to demolish and build is gathering pace.
+For many, including me, it is getting out of control and all too often for no benefit to the people living there.

-Recently, I have worked in a range of mediums including photography, digital art, video, and sculpture.
-I write about social history in Bermondsey and regularly share my passion for archaeology via Twitter.
+Recently, I have worked in a range of mediums, including photography, digital art, video, and sculpture.
+In 2021, I made three short films for Southwark Cathedral during lockdown.